darkorsa/cordo/README.md

 It's compliant with PSRs: `PSR-1`, `PSR-2`, `PSR-3`, `PSR-4`, `PSR-7`, `PSR-11`, `PSR-15`, `PSR-18`

 **Note:** Cordo is still in development.
-All the basic features are implemented but tests are still missing.
+Some of the basic features are implemented but tests are still missing.
 Please keep that in mind.

 ## Requirements

-- PHP 7.3 or newer
+- PHP 7.2 or newer
 - Apache/Nginx
 - MySql 5.7
 - PHP Redis extension (default driver for queues)